12 Tibetan Deities

 Who is it?

-Dakini, the Sanskrit transliteration, meaning a person walking in the air.
+Dakini, the Sanskrit transliteration, means a person walking in the air.
 Dakini is a female deity.
 She is powerful enough to fly in the air, hence her name.
 In Tantric Buddhism, the Dakini is the goddess of wisdom and compassion.

 How can I tell?

 She wears a crown of five skulls on her head, with a bare body, thin waist and soft abdomen.
 Her neck hangs fifty skulls.
-With left arm elbow raised, she holds a skull-cup(kapala) for a drink in the left hand, and a curved knife in the right hand, standing on the lotus pedestal in a flying posture.
+With the left arm elbow raised, she holds a skull cup (kapala) for a drink in her left hand, and a curved knife in her right hand, standing on the lotus pedestal in a flying posture.

 Dharma Protectors